CPM: Cost per mille

 CPM formula: How to figure out CPM

-Calculating CPM requires having some basic data on an app’s ad impressions - such as the total cost of the campaign, as well as the number of impressions it received.
+Calculating CPM requires having some basic data on an app’s ad campaign - such as the total cost of the campaign, as well as the number of impressions it received.
 To measure CPM, you divide the total cost of the campaign by the number of impressions.
 The result is then multiplied by 1,000, generating the CPM figure, also known as the CPM rate.

 CPM calculation example